-Urban parks have the potential to house diverse habitats rich in biodiversity (Kotze et al., 2011) of both plants and animals (Angold et al., 2006).
-Even highly modified landscapes containing small reserves comprising ample green space have the potential to house large beetle diversity (Watts & Lariviere, 2004) and high abundance of other arthropod species (Bolger et al., 2008; Faeth, Bang & Saari, 2011).
-The maintenance of arthropod biodiversity in urban parks may ultimately be mediated by human influence on plant communities (Faeth, Bang & Saari, 2011).
-Alternatively, arthropod species thriving in urban habitats may be preadapted for tolerance to fragmentation and high colonization potential (Sattler et al., 2010).
-A current review on biodiversity in cities suggests that patch area and corridors have the strongest positive effect on biodiversity and that we need to maintain sites with larger than 50 hectares to prevent rapid loss of sensitive species (Beninde, Veith & Hochkirch, 2015).
-Maintenance of carrion beetle diversity in NYC will stabilize the interconnectedness of urban food webs, aid in nutrient cycling, and promote natural decomposition of carcasses (Beasley, Olson & Devault, 2015) in our urban parks.
-Sustaining the ecosystem services provided by carrion beetles will require conservation of large, continuous forest tracts in urban parks.
-Greater connectivity between small green areas, and connectivity between the urban core and surrounding forested areas will promote the biodiversity potential of small patches (Do & Joo, 2013).
-A "land sparing city" approach is one way to maintain essential ecosystem services (Stott et al., 2015) provided by carrion beetles in the New York City area.
+411 Urban parks have the potential to house diverse habitats rich in biodiversity (Kotze, et al. 412 2011) of both plants and animals (Angold, et al. 2006).
+Even highly modified landscapes

+413 containing small reserves comprising ample green space have the potential to house large beetle 414 diversity (Watts and Lariviere 2004) and high abundance of other arthropod species (Bolger, 415 2008; Faeth, et al. 2011).
+The maintenance of arthropod biodiversity in urban parks may 416 ultimately be mediated by human influence on plant communities (Faeth, et al. 2011).
+417 Alternatively, arthropod species thriving in urban habitats may be preadapted for tolerance to 418 fragmentation and high colonization potential (Sattler, et. al 2010).
+A current review on 419 biodiversity in cities suggests that patch area and corridors have the strongest positive effect on 420 biodiversity and that we need to maintain sites with larger than 50 hectares to prevent rapid loss 421 of sensitive species (Beninde, et al. 2015).
+Maintenance of carrion beetle diversity in NYC will 422 stabilize the interconnectedness of urban food webs, aid in nutrient cycling, and promote natural 423 decomposition of carcasses (Beasley, et al. 2015) in our urban parks.
+Sustaining the ecosystem 424 services provided by carrion beetles will require conservation of large, continuous forest tracts in 425 urban parks.
+Greater connectivity between small green areas, and connectivity between the 426 urban core and surrounding forested areas will promote the biodiversity potential of small 427 patches (Doo and Joo, 2011).
+A "land sparing city" approach is one way to maintain essential 428 ecosystem services (Stott, et al. 2015) provided by carrion beetles in the New York City area.
+429 430 Acknowledgements: We thank Matthew Combs and Jane Park for photographing carrion 431 beetles, and Elizabeth Carlen, Carol Henger, and Emily Puckett for helpful comments on the 432 manuscript.
+Gabor Lovei and two anonymous reviewers also provided very thorough and 433 constructive suggestions for improving the manuscripts.
+434 435